nurshat-ababakirov/consultancy-test/README.md

 ## 🔗 License & Acknowledgement
 This project is part of a technical assessment and is not intended for public use or redistribution.
-All data used herein remain the property of their original custodians.
+All data used herein remain the property of their original custodians - UNICEF.

 ## Positions Applied
 - Learning and Skills Data Analyst Consultant – Req. #581598
 - Household Survey Data Analyst Consultant – Req. #581656
 - Administrative Data Analyst – Req. #581696
 - Microdata Harmonization Consultant – Req. #581699

-This project is part of a technical assessment and is not intended for public use or redistribution.
-All data used herein remain the property of their original custodians (UNICEF, UN DESA).